dialex/start-testing/docs/tools/test-methodologies.md

 > BDD gives a clearer understanding as to what the system should do from the perspective of the developer and the customer.
 TDD only gives the developer an understanding of what the system should do.
 >
 > -- https://www.linkedin.com/pulse/agile-development-difference-between-tddatddbdd-komal-sureka/

+- BDD focuses on the behavioural aspect of the system rather unlike the TDD focuses on the implementation aspect of the system.
+- TDD uses white box testing (implementation).
+ATDD uses black box testing (behaviour).

 ## Practice